PDS Logo, the Tree of Life

 • Anxious Preoccupied: You crave closeness and validation, which makes you vulnerable to limerence when someone gives you attention.

-• Dismissive Avoidant: You might experience limerence for people who are emotionally unavailable—it feels safe because it doesn’t require real vulnerability.
+• Dismissive Avoidant: You might experience limerence for people who are emotionally unavailable.
+It feels safe because it doesn’t require real vulnerability.

 • Fearful Avoidant: You swing between longing and withdrawal, making limerence intense but short-lived.